dcnieho/gazeMapper/README.md

 3) Determine data quality measures, e.g., accuracy and precision using [glassesValidator](https://github.com/dcnieho/glassesValidator) ([Niehorster et al., 2023](https://doi.org/10.3758/s13428-023-02105-5)).

 If you use this tool or any of the code in this repository, please cite:<br>
-Niehorster, D.C., Hessels, R.S., Nyström, M., Benjamins, J.S. and Hooge, I.T.C. (in prep). gazeMapper: A tool for automated world-based analysis of wearable eye tracker data
+Niehorster, D.C., Hessels, R.S., Nyström, M., Benjamins, J.S. and Hooge, I.T.C. (in prep). gazeMapper: A tool for automated world-based analysis of wearable eye tracker data<br>
+If you use the functionality for automatic determining the data quality (accuracy and precision) of wearable eye tracker recordings,please additionally cite:<br>
+[Niehorster, D.C., Hessels, R.S., Benjamins, J.S., Nyström, M. and Hooge, I.T.C.
+(2023).
+GlassesValidator:
+A data quality tool for eye tracking glasses.
+Behavior Research Methods. doi: 10.3758/s13428-023-02105-5](https://doi.org/10.3758/s13428-023-02105-5)

 ![application example](https://raw.githubusercontent.com/dcnieho/gazeMapper/master/.github/images/world_data.png?raw=true)
 Example where gazeMapper has been used to map head-centered gaze from two head-worn eye tracker recordings to synchronized world-centered